reiinakano/reiinakano.github.io/_posts/2019-01-24-world-painters.md

 "All great art is a response to the limitations of the medium."

 This comment summarized in the best way possible what I had been thinking of for the last few weeks.
 Style can be seen as something that emerges from constraints.
-The Family Guy characters created above have a distinct style from the actual animated characters, simply because they were constrained to the options the character creation process provides.
+The Family Guy characters created above have a distinct style from the actual animated characters, simply because they were constrained to the options the game's character creation process provides.
 The glass shard paintings have a distinct style from regular paintings since they were constrained to use glass shards stuck to a portrait.
-Impressionist paintings like the famous "Starry Night" are constrained to use small, thin, yet visible brush strokes.
+We can extend this idea to regular 2D brushstroke paintings.
+Impressionist paintings like the famous "Starry Night" are constrained to use small and thin brush strokes.

-Please note that I am not declaring this is all there is to artistic style.
+**Note**: I am not declaring this is all there is to artistic style, nor that it is better than the statistical style loss mentioned above.
 This is obviously untrue.
-I am merely suggesting that, in the context of style transfer, this could be one way to define *style*.
+I am merely suggesting that, hey, this *could* be one way of looking at it.
 {: .notice--warning}

 [style-transfer-browser]: /2018/12/20/porting-arbitrary-style-transfer-to-the-browser.html